WetzelVictor/vocalTractCpp/README.md

 Simulation is diverging.
 We are trying to see if the system is correctly inverting (see folder `04_debug_cpp`).
 Hypothesis are:
   1. The system to invert is ill-conditionned at some point
   2. The discrete PHS is ill-condtionnned
+Changing the constraints solver to "ConjugateGradient" solved part of the problem.
+Now we need to adress deeper problems about the problems

+## Numerical investigations
+We will be looking at the SVD of the system to see how stiff the problem is, and if it needs further pre-condtionning to make it easier for the solver to inverse the Jacobian.